DiegoGBassani/SEEDNet/Python_code/ReadMe_SDManuscript.md

             7.1.2 - [file main25.py] - Computes the population of the settlements for the year of the survey, in addition to the fraction of the national population in each settlement.
             7.1.3 - [file main26.py] - Extracts the UCDB population settlements (entities) from the UCDB database for validation of the settlement identification process.
             7.1.4 - [file main27.py] - Identifies the overlaps between polygons from our settlement identification method and UCDB settlement polygons
-            7.1.5 - [file main30.py] - Exports settlement polygons as .png files with random colors assigned to each settlement.
+            7.1.5 - [file main30.py] - Exports settlement polygons as .png files with random colors assigned to each settlement (Optional).

 For convenience, we've created a script that allows users to run all these additional steps in sequence.
 To use it: